Careers at Hospice of North Idaho

 Our team of over 100 employees include both clinical and non-clinical staff.
 As the community’s trusted hospice since 1981, we set the standard for quality care.
 As a leader in education and the community’s longest operating hospice, we provide valuable benefits that employees love:

 - Opportunities for continuing education and for furthering education

-- Staff often hold regular hours, even on-call rotations are scheduled.
+- Regular hours, even on-call rotations are scheduled.
 Float positions are hired as such.

 - Home care teams work 8-5 shifts, In-patient unit staff work 12-hour shifts.

 - Retirement fund with match offered